SharePoint/sp-dev-docs/docs/solution-guidance/cross-domain-images-in-sharepoint-provider-hosted-add-ins.md

 The [Core.CrossDomainImages](https://github.com/SharePoint/PnP/tree/dev/Samples/Core.CrossDomainImages) code sample shows how a provider-hosted add-in can use a SharePoint access token and a REST service to retrieve images from SharePoint.
 The REST service returns a Base64-encoded string, which is used to show the image in the browser.
 Use the solution in this sample to show images stored in SharePoint in provider-hosted add-ins by using either server-side or client-side code.

+> [!NOTE]
-**Note:** Because the sample uses a REST endpoint, you can use either server-side or client-side code to retrieve your image.
+> Because the sample uses a REST endpoint, you can use either server-side or client-side code to retrieve your image.

 ## Before you begin